yuhonglin/YTCrawl/README.md

 Usage
 -----
-The following example shows how to crawl the history viewcount of video "WoUsHkdb12A"

 1. Put the code somewhere, add its folder to python library path and then import ```Crawler```, for example,
 ```python
 import sys
 sys.path.append('/path/to/ytcrawl')
 from crawler import Crawler
 ```

 2. Create an crawler object
 ```python
 c = Crawler()
 ```
 The configuration of this object is explained in below

 3. Begin to crawl,
 ```python
 c.single_crawl("OQSNhk5ICTI")  # crawl a single video by ID "OQSNhk5ICTI"